HTS Bioinf - Process for updates to production pipelines

 Types of testing

-repository and are triggered automatically when changes are committed or triggered by using Gitlab's CI API.
+at the root of the respective repository and are triggered automatically when changes are "pushed" or manually using Gitlab's CI's API.
 See the README

-repository for more details.
+file in the respective repository for more details.

 files and metadata files (.analysis